This story was originally published and last updated .

 In April, Motorola brought out the Edge+, a Verizon-exclusive $1,000 phone that broke away from the Moto Z monotony with invigorated industrial design and integrated 5G connectivity.
 What we kinda glossed over — with fair reason given what little detail we had then — is the fact that the company also launched a mid-range 5G phone with similar looks called the Edge in Europe.
-Well, that device is about to make its way stateside, unlocked, and with a couple key spec boosts to boot.
+Well, that device has made its way stateside, unlocked, and with a couple key spec boosts to boot.

 The Edge has a similar industrial design to the Edge+ — curved glass wrapped around an aluminum frame.
 In fact, both share the same 6.7" display with 90Hz refresh rate and the same 25MP selfie camera that's been "punched" into said display.

-Here are the specs as seen in Europe:
+Here are the specs as they are provided for the U.S.:

 |Display||6.7" 19.5:9 1080p OLED, 90Hz refresh|